web-platform-tests/wpt.fyi/api/README.md

 ### /api/runs

-Gets the TestRun metadata for all runs for a given SHA[0:10].
+Gets the TestRun metadata for all runs for a given SHA[0:10], sorted by `time_start` descending.

 __Parameters__